Durenlab/LINGER/README.md

 > If you use LINGER, please cite:
 >
 > [Yuan, Qiuyue, and Zhana Duren.
 "Inferring gene regulatory networks from single-cell multiome data using atlas-scale external data."
 Nature Biotechnology (2024): 1-11.](https://doi.org/10.1038/s41587-024-02182-7)

+## License
+This project is covered by the MIT license.